GreatCowBASIC/Help/output/md/readtemp12.md

 Reads sensor and stores in output variable.
 The conversion takes up to 750ms. `Readtemp12` carries out a full 12 bit conversion.

 This command is for advanced users only.
-For standard ‘whole degree’ data use the `Readtemp` command.
+For standard 'whole degree' data use the `Readtemp` command.

 The temperature is read back as the raw 12 bit data into a word variable